clindforsSejsing/Camillas_studio/README.md

 # Camillas_studio
 The first webpage I ever made.
-Its depoyed and belongs to an artist/tatoo-studio in Kiruna.
+Its deployed and belongs to an artist/tatoo-studio in Kiruna.

 (First version written in only CSS and HTML)- The artist did art and tattoos (styling moore of a tattoo studio).